jdybuncio/dsi_capstone_1/README.md

 # Conclusion

-# Acknowledgements
+It does seem that there is a statistically significant difference between students who are in a relationship and those who are not for certain educational outcome characteristics.
+For both Portuguese and Math students, their final grades were statistically significant predictors of whether or not a given student is in a relationship.
+Interestingly, in both cases, a given student will have an average of 5.8% or 3.8% (respectively) lower odds of being in a relationship for each additional point they have for their final grade.

+In other words, students with higher final grades are less likely to be in relationships.
+However, the magnitude of this effect seems to be fairly small (a 3.8-5.8% change) compared to other predictors.
+For example, students who had 2 prior class failures had large increases in their odds of being in a relationship: for Math students, it was a 240% increase, while Portuguese students had an average of 77.6% increase in these odds.
+The number of absences and the amount of time that students spend studying on a weekly basis was also significant predictors for both groups.

+Overall, it does seem that there's a difference in the educational performance and participation of students who are in a relationship compared to those who aren't.
+Interestingly, students who have higher numbers of absences, have a previous history of poor academic achievement, and who have lower final grades tend to have higher odds of being in a romantic relationship.

+Therefore, the evidence presented in this study seems to refute the idea that "gods" and "beasts" are equally common among the less social, since it supports romantic social connection as being correlated with lower participation and performance in the community.
+However, it's important to note that this study is solely examining romantic partnership, which can often turn into a more isolating form of social connection that leads to less involvement in the greater community.

-## Citation
+# Citation
-P. Cortez and A. Silva.
+*P. Cortez and A. Silva.
 Using Data Mining to Predict Secondary School Student Performance.
-In A. Brito and J. Teixeira Eds., Proceedings of 5th FUture BUsiness TEChnology Conference (FUBUTEC 2008) pp. 5-12, Porto, Portugal, April, 2008, EUROSIS, ISBN 978-9077381-39-7.
+In A. Brito and J. Teixeira Eds., Proceedings of 5th FUture BUsiness TEChnology Conference (FUBUTEC 2008) pp. 5-12, Porto, Portugal, April, 2008, EUROSIS, ISBN 978-9077381-39-7.*